Updated July 28, 2023

 - Setting the WPLANG option value sets the default language for WordPress.
 A corresponding Machine object file shall also be installed at wp-language/languages for the language selected.

-- The machine object files are compressed portable object files, those contain translations for WordPress messages and text strings in specific languages.
+- The machine object files are compressed portable object files, which contain translations for WordPress messages and text strings in specific languages.

-- In wp-config file, some advanced options are available to set wordpress address and blog address.
+- In the wp-config file, some advanced options are available to set the WordPress address and blog address.

 define (‘WP_SITEURL’, ‘http://facebook.com/wordpress’);

 define (‘WP_HOME’, ‘http://google.com/wordpress’);

 - WP_PLUGIN_DIR,WP_PLUGIN_URL are used by plugin developers to determine where the plugin folder resides.

 - The post revisions can be maintained using the WP_POST_REVISIONS option ( post revisions help to keep records limited).
 There is an AUTOSAVE_INTERVAL option

 To autosave these revisions periodically, that time has been set to 60 seconds.